The Wedding Guest (2018 film)

-The Wedding Guest is a 2018 British-American action-thriller film written and directed by Michael Winterbottom.
+The Wedding Guest is a 2018 action thriller film written and directed by Michael Winterbottom.
 It stars Dev Patel, Radhika Apte and Jim Sarbh.

-It had its world premiere at the Toronto International Film Festival on September 8, 2018.
-It was released in the United States on March 1, 2019, by IFC Films.
+It had its world premiere at the Toronto International Film Festival on 8 September 2018.
+It was released in the United States on 1 March 2019, by IFC Films.

 Plot

 Jay, a young British man, packs a stash of passports and arrives in Pakistan, travelling to Younganabad.
-Despite only speaking English, he carries out a careful plan by switching rental cars and buying equipment, including duct tape and two handguns.
-Scouting out a home where a wedding party are staying, he sneaks inside that night and kidnaps the bride, Samira, at gunpoint.
-Jay shoots dead an armed guard who attempts to intervene.
-He flees with Samira in the trunk of his car, disposing of the incriminating gun.
+Despite only speaking English, he carries out a careful plan, sneaks inside a home prepared for a wedding, and kidnaps the bride, Samira, shooting dead an armed guard who attempts to intervene.

-Jay offers Samira a choice: to return to her family and her arranged marriage, or continue on to Lahore and rejoin her boyfriend Deepesh, who hired Jay to rescue her for £15,000.
+Jay offers Samira a choice: return to her family and arranged marriage, or continue to Lahore and join her boyfriend Deepesh, who hired Jay to rescue her for £15,000.
 Unwilling to be married, Samira chooses the latter.
-They drive to Amritsar, where Deepesh fails to meet them as planned.
-Jay purchases phones and SIM cards and manages to reach Deepesh, who says that he will instead be in India the following day.
+They cross the border into India with fake passports and drive to Amritsar, where Deepesh fails to meet them as planned.
+Jay purchases phones and SIM cards and reaches Deepesh, who says that he will be in India the following day.

-Crossing the border into Delhi with fake passports, Jay meets with Deepesh and demands his payment.
+Taking a train to Delhi, Jay meets with Deepesh and demands his payment.
 Media attention on the kidnapping and the guard's death have changed Deepesh's mind, and he offers Jay a further £20,000 to abandon Samira back in Pakistan.
-Jay tells Samira, playing her a recording of the conversation.
-She insists on seeing Deepesh, and reveals their plan to live off of diamonds he has stolen from his family's business.
+Jay informs her and she reveals that they had planned to live off of diamonds Deepesh had stolen from his family's business.